UncleGoogle/galaxy-integration-humblebundle/README.md

 ## Known Issues

-- no detection for games installed via default WindowsInstaller (`Msi` uninstaller)
+- no detection for games installed via default Windows installer (comming soon)
 - no launch support for macOS

 ## See also